hazelcast/hazelcast-reference-manual/src/WAN/DefiningWANReplication.md

 The implementation `WanBatchReplication`, on the other hand, waits until:

--  a pre-defined number of replication events are generated, (please refer to the [Wan Replication Batch Size section](#wan-replication-batch-size)).
+-  a pre-defined number of replication events are generated, (please refer to the [Batch Size section](#batch-size)).
-- or a pre-defined amount of time is passed (please refer to the [Wan Replication Batch Frequency section](#wan-replication-batch-frequency)).
+- or a pre-defined amount of time is passed (please refer to the [Batch Maximum Delay section](#batch-maximum-delay)).